zencart/documentation/content/user/miscellaneous/can_zen_cart.md

 ### Can Zen Cart offer tiered, customer specific or bundled pricing?

 - Tiered pricing is available on a per product basis using [Quantity Discounts](/user/products/quantity_discounts/)
-- Customer specific pricing is not available natively but can be performed with plugins.
+- Customer specific, including wholesale, pricing is available by configuring multiple pricing tiers.
 - Bundled pricing (sometimes called kit or package pricing) is not available natively but can be performed with plugins.

 ---